uwmadisoncals/cals-main-plugins/ml-slider/readme.txt

 == Changelog ==

+= 3.11.1 - 2019/Jan/30 =
+* FIX: Update Gutenberg compatibility

+= 3.11.0 - 2019/Jan/30 =

+* FEATURE: Adds drag and drop module
+* FEATURE: Adds a convenient start page for new users
+* FIX: Fixes layout issue with notices served by other plugins
+* FIX: Updates Gutenberg container styles
+* FIX: Fixes issue where Coin Slider wouldn't open in a new window
+* FIX: Updates support for Elementor page builder
+* TWEAK: Updates various UI elements
+* TWEAK: Removes fonts to reduce package size
+* TWEAK: Adds an escape output of slideshow titles
+* REFACTOR: Removes defunct preview method

+= 3.10.3 - 2018/Dec/04 =

+* FIX: Updates Gutenberg compatibility

+= 3.10.2 - 2018/Nov/21 =

+* FIX: Fixes bug in with captions in NivoSlider

+= 3.10.1 - 2018/Nov/20 =

+* TWEAK: Removes redundant height and width attributes
+* FIX: Fixes bug in PHP 5.2 where images would not import
+* FIX: Updates various translation errors and adds translator tips
+* FIX: Allows the folder name to be safely changed
+* FIX: Fixes the situation where using a different folder name breaks everything
+* FIX: Fixes a Gutenberg-related bug that appears in WP5.0 beta2

+= 3.10.0 - 2018/Oct/25 =

+* FEATURE: Adds 11 new themes users can apply to their slideshows
+* FEATURE: Adds ability to preview a slideshow with a theme
+* FEATURE: Adds ability for a theme developer to add instructions
+* FEATURE: Adds unique images by theme if a user is importing images
+* FEATURE: Adds new channel for user feedback
+* FEATURE: Adds new developer filters to adjust slide output/visibility
+* FIX: Updates unusable filter when attempting to filter slides by type
+* FIX: Fixes a bug when babel-polyfil is loaded more than once
+* FIX: Adds an extra check for an error before saving the theme
+* TWEAK: Adds a title to the theme module
+* TWEAK: Adds ability to import images with captions, title, alt and desc. from a theme.

 = 3.9.1 - 2018/Sept/28 =

 * FIX: Fixes a bug where some slides get appended inside others.